The unsolved D.B. Cooper hijacking (skyjacking) of Boeing Flight 305

 The Plane Returns Empty

 The FBI theorized that Cooper jumped with two parachutes – the main and a reserve.
-He used the cord from one of the remaining parachutes to tie the stolen money bag shut and most likely tied it around his waste.
+He used the cord from one of the remaining parachutes to tie the stolen money bag shut and most likely tied it around his waist.
 Years later, the FBI revealed that one of the chest chutes (emergency parachute) was actually a training parachute – it had been sewn shut and would not function.

 Later Evidence Surfaces